 Should I rent a car?

-Honestly, I am a huge advocate for renting cars when you are traveling but this area is one where I’d actually encourage the opposite.
+Typically, I am a huge advocate for renting cars when you are traveling but this area is one where I’d actually encourage the opposite.
 Do NOT rent a car here.
 You might save money – I’m not sure, I’ve never looked into pricing – but the roads are very narrow, windy and there are steep drop-offs at the edge of the main road that leads to Positano, Praiano, and Amalfi.

 There are also massive tour buses and local buses that take up A LOT of space when they are turning.
 I just think it’s a little unnerving and it’s best to leave the driving to those who drive them every single day during their busy season.
+I also feel like parking for a car would be a nightmare compared to parking a scooter.
+So, I still stand behind renting a scooter … but not so much a car!

 Leave it to the professionals, people! 🙂